IBM-Bluemix-Docs/va/va_index.md

 -   Provides links to associated containers from the **Tag** view of the {{site.data.keyword.registrylong}} graphical user interface.
 You can list the containers that are running and that are using that image in a cluster that has a container scanner installed.

-In the Registry dashboard, the **SECURITY REPORT** column displays the status of your repositories.
-The report identifies good cloud security practices for your images.
+In the Registry dashboard, the **Policy Status** column displays the status of your repositories.
+The linked report identifies good cloud security practices for your images.

-The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image and a link to a running container if the container scanner is installed.
-To find out more about the Vulnerability Advisor dashboard, see [Reviewing a vulnerability report](#va_reviewing).
+The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image and, if the container scanner is installed, links to running containers.
+If you want to find out more about the Vulnerability Advisor dashboard, see [Reviewing a vulnerability report](#va_reviewing).

 **Data protection**